sxsw/rfm/README.md

 ## Download & Installation

+Find the latest stable release at Rubygems.org.

+In your Gemfile.

-* In your Gemfile: gem 'ginjo-rfm', :require=>'rfm'
+    gem 'ginjo-rfm', :require=>'rfm'

+Or manually.

-* Manually: gem install 'ginjo-rfm'
+    gem install 'ginjo-rfm'

+You can find the latest development release on github.

+    gem 'ginjo-rfm', :git=>'https://github.com/ginjo/rfm.git', :branch=>'master'

 Ginjo-rfm v3 can be run without any other gems, allowing you to create models to interact with your Filemaker servers, layouts, tables, records, and data.
 If you want the additional features provided by ActiveModel, just add activemodel to your Gemfile (or require it manually).
 Ginjo-rfm v3 will use the built-in Ruby XML parser REXML by default.
 If you want to use one of the other supported parsers (libxml-ruby, nokogiri, ox), just add it to your Gemfile or require it manually.
 If you have several Ruby XML parsers installed, you can specify which one you want Rfm to use by setting the configuration option :parser with one of the supported options (:libxml, :nokogiri, :ox, :rexml).

+Note that while this gem is officially named "ginjo-rfm", you require/load it into your Ruby scripts as simply "rfm".
+This is in keeping with the original rfm gem from Sixfriedrice and with other forks of the rfm gem.

 ## Ginjo-rfm Basic Usage

 The first step in getting connected to your Filemaker databases with Rfm is to store your configuration settings in a yaml file or in the RFM_CONFIG hash.
-The second step is creating models that represent layouts in your Filemaker database, each layout pointing to a table-occurrence that you want to work with.
+The second step is creating a Ruby class (often referred to as a "model" in this documentation) that represent a layout in your Filemaker database.
+Create as many models as you wish, each pointing to a layout/table-occurrence that you want to work with.
 The third step is using your new models to query, create, update, and delete records in your Filemaker database.
 Here's an example setup for a simple order-item table.

 rfm.yml